-There are no right or wrong answers to any of these questions.
-Your responses merely indicate your likes and dislikes, for example, which leisure activities you enjoy and which ones you don't; what tasks you like to do and which tasks you avoid; and how you want to perform your job.
+There are no right or wrong answers to these questions.
+Your responses merely indicate your interests—which leisure activities are enjoyable and which are not, what tasks you like to do and which ones you avoid, and how you prefer to perform your job.

 Many years ago, psychologists realized that people who worked in the same occupation shared similar interests.
-With that in mind, they deduced that discovering an individual's interests could help him or her find a suitable career.
-Psychologists now had a goal: they needed to find a way to learn about people's interests.
+By discovering these likes and dislikes, one can find a career that fits.
+Psychologists now had a goal: find a way to learn about people's interests.

 Interest Inventories to the Rescue

-In 1927, E.K.
-Strong, a psychologist, developed the first interest inventory.
+In 1927, psychologist E.K.
+Strong developed the first interest inventory.
 This tool measured individuals' interests and compared them to those of people working in various occupations.
 It was called the Strong Vocational Interest Blank.

 This tool has undergone many revisions and name changes over the years.
-It is now called the Strong Interest Inventory (SII), and it remains one of the most popular self assessment tools that career development professionals use today.
-There are other interest inventories on the market as well, including the Kuder Occupational Interest Survey, Self-Directed Search, and the Campbell Interest and Skill Survey.
+It is now called the Strong Interest Inventory (SII), and it remains one of the most popular self-assessment tools that career development professionals use today.
+Other interest inventories on the market include the Kuder Occupational Interest Survey, Self-Directed Search, and the Campbell Interest and Skill Survey.

 How to Take an Interest Inventory

-A career counselor or other career development professional should administer an interest inventory as part of a complete self assessment.
-The assessment should also look at your personality type, aptitudes, and work values.
+A career counselor or other career development professional will administer an interest inventory as part of a complete self-assessment.
+In addition to looking at your interests, an assessment should also take into account your personality type, aptitude, and work values.

-When responding to items related to work-related activities, do not worry about whether or not you have the skills needed to complete the tasks in question.
+When answering questions that are related to work activities, don't worry about whether or not you have the skills needed to complete the particular tasks.
 It doesn't matter at this point in the career planning process.
-You only need to indicate whether you are interested in the activity.
-There will be plenty of time later on, as you begin to explore your options, to decide whether or not you want to become skilled in a particular area.
+Indicate only your interest in the activity.
+Decide during the career exploration phase, which will occur later, whether or not to undergo the training and education to acquire them.

 Getting and Understanding Your Results

-After completing an interest inventory, you will receive a report with your results.
-The professional who administered the inventory should go over it with you and help you make sense of it.
-Your report should also include a list of occupations that may be suitable for someone who shares your interests.
+After completing an interest inventory, you will receive a report.
+Go over it with the professional who administered it.
+They will help you understand your results which should also include a list of occupations that may be suitable for someone who shares your interests.

-Career Cruising is an assessment tool that many public libraries make available to their patrons for free.
-It generates a list of occupations after a user answers questions about his or her interests.
-One can then explore those careers from within the Career Cruising database.
-Check with the reference staff at your local library to see if they subscribe to this resource.
+Career Cruising is an assessment tool that many public libraries offer to their visitors for free.
+It generates a list of occupations after users answer questions about their interests.
+You can then explore those careers from within the Career Cruising database.
+Check with the reference staff at your local library to see if it offers this resource.